Lekzi/Lekzleap/README.md

 # Lekzleap
-This tool is for calculating Leap year
+Lekzleap is a python tool created by Lêkzï is for automatically calculating Leap year

 Installation
 apt update && upgrade